ajnelson/regxml_extractor/README.md

 * `*.err.log` -- Standard error of the process generating the matching file name.
 Be on the lookout for non-0-byte error logs.

 If you don't want to install the scripts, you can run the above from the extracted source directory.

-## Tested environments

-This program has been tested in the following environments:

-* Fedora Core 16
-* Ubuntu 12.04

 ## Dependencies